-Term Meaning Approval means approved in writing by the EPA or as specified in a condition in a licence.
-Dry weather conditions means weather conditions in which less than ten millimetres of rain falls within a 24 hour period. g/m3 means grams per cubic metre LA10(15 minutes) means the sound pressure level that is exceeded for ten per cent of the time when measured over a 15-minute period.
-Noisy activities means those activities which may exceed the construction noise goals including pile driving, jack hammering, explosive blasting, warning sirens and similar high intensity sources.
-NOx means Nitrogen Oxide.
-PRP means Pollution Reduction Program detailed in EPL.
-PCI means Pulverised Coal Injection Quarterly report means: 1st quarter - July, August, September 2nd quarter - October, November, December 3rd quarter - January, February, March 4th quarter - April, May, June Rainwater is defined as water originating as moisture falling in drops from clouds.
-Recycling Area is the area of the premises formerly known as "21 Area" or "Area 21" SO2 means Sulfur Dioxide.
-Wet weather conditions means weather conditions in which ten or more millimetres of rain falls within a 24 hour period.
+LA10(15 minutes) the sound pressure level that is exceeded for ten per cent of the time when measured over a 15-minute period.
+Noisy activities those activities which may exceed the construction noise goals including pile driving, jack hammering, explosive blasting, warning sirens and similar high intensity sources.
+NOx Nitrogen Oxide.
+PRP Pollution Reduction Program detailed in EPL.
+PCI Pulverised Coal Injection Quarterly report 1st quarter - July, August, September 2nd quarter - October, November, December 3rd quarter - January, February, March 4th quarter - April, May, June Rainwater is defined as water originating as moisture falling in drops from clouds.
+Recycling Area is the area of the premises formerly known as "21 Area" or "Area 21" Slag start time the slag first enters the slag granulator.
+SO2 Sulfur Dioxide.
+Start time for Drill Out time the blast furnace is drilled out to start a cast.
+Wet weather conditions weather conditions in which ten or more millimetres of rain falls within a 24 hour period.